 Bambusa beecheyana

 Native to Southern China and Vietnam, this timber bamboo species is known for its high productivity and thick culm walls.
 This plant also produces unusually large shoots, which are harvested and sold for culinary use.
-North American farmers, namely in Florida, are studying the viability of B. beecheyana as a commercial crop.
+North American farmers, namely in Florida, are studying the viability of Bambusa beecheyana as a commercial crop.

 Bambusa blumeana

 Native to Malaysia and Indonesia, this species is also called Thorny Bamboo or Spiny Bamboo.
 Lower branches can be formidable, long and sprawling with sharp thorns.
 An interesting and impressive species for tropical climates, the culms can get 50-70 feet tall and 4-5 inches thick.
-Cold tolerant to about 30º F. While the thorns make this species less desirable as an ornamental, the thick and nearly-solid culms make it a popular species for commercial cultivation.
+Cold tolerant to about 30º F. While the thorns make this species less desirable as an ornamental, the thick and nearly solid culms make it a popular species for commercial cultivation.

 Bambusa chungii

 This medium-sized species, also called Tropical Blue Bamboo, is better suited as an ornamental than a building material.
 Growing about 30-40 feet tall, the 1.5-2 inch thick culms come up a powdery blue color and gradually turn a deep blue-green.
 Tight clumps make for a stunning specimen plant, but they can also serve as an attractive privacy screen when planted together in a row.
-Adaptable to more climates, cold hardy to about 20º F.
+Adaptable to subtropical climates, cold hardy to about 20º F.

 Bambusa flexuosa

-Not to be confused with Phyllostachys flexuosa, also known Zigzag Bamboo or Drooping Timber, this tropical clumping species has thorny canes about 20-30 feet tall.
+Not to be confused with Phyllostachys flexuosa, also known as Zigzag Bamboo or Drooping Timber, this tropical clumping species has thorny canes about 20-30 feet tall.

 Bambusa lako

 Also called Timor Black, this beautiful black bamboo can grow up to 50 or 60 feet tall and easily 4 inches thick.
 New shoots come up bright green, but turn shiny, black with age.
 The glossy black sheen makes this an unusually attractive species, but it is a tropical variety that cannot withstand freezing temperatures.
 Native to the island of Timor, this is a great choice in places like Florida and Hawaii.
+This species is very similar, practically indistinguishable, from Java black (Gigantochloa atroviolacea), with some experts calling for it to be reclassified to the genus Gigantochloa.

 Bambusa malingensis ‘Seabreeze’

 This popular species from Southern China is great in a variety of conditions.
 As the name suggests, it’s very tolerant of winds and salty air by the seaside.
 Its tight clumping habit and lateral branches also make for a dense and fast-growing privacy hedge, often growing up 30 feet tall or more.
-Seabreeze also happens to be one of the more drought-tolerant bamboo species.
+Seabreeze Bamboo also happens to be one of the more drought-tolerant bamboo species.
 But like most varieties of Bambusa, it’s not especially cold-hardy.
 Temperatures below 20º F will usually result in frost damage.

 Bambusa multiplex

-This species has a number of cultivars, including ‘Golden Goddess’, a very popular ornamental for its manageable size and greater hardiness.
+Bambusa multiplex has a number of cultivars, including ‘Golden Goddess’, a very popular ornamental for its manageable size and greater hardiness.
 They only grow about 10 feet tall, with half-inch culms, cold hardy to 15-20º F. Not to be confused with Phyllostachys aurea, also called Golden Bamboo.
 Another subspecies, ‘Alphonse Karr’, is among the most highly sought after of all ornamental bamboos.
 Distinctive green stripes on bright yellow culms give this variety a stunning appearance (see image below).
 Healthy plants can get 20-30 feet tall, with 1.5-2 inch canes.
 Tolerates temperates as low as 15-20º F.

 Bambusa oldhamii